-There are many different variations of miso soup in Japan, but Miso Soup with Otoshi-Tamago is one of my absolute favorites.
-The richness of the miso and the mellow flavor of the poached egg are a perfect match, allowing you to enjoy a different angle on the traditional miso soup.
+There are many different variations of miso soup, but Miso Soup with Poached Egg is one of my absolute favorites.
+The richness of the miso and the mellow flavor of the poached egg complement each other perfectly, offering a unique twist on traditional miso soup.

 Jump to:

-Miso Soup with Otoshi-Tamago is a dish that incorporates eggs into miso soup.
-Otoshi-Tamago refers to poached eggs.
-By adding eggs to miso soup during the cooking process, the rich flavor of miso combines with the mellow taste of eggs to create a unique flavor.
-By breaking the egg yolk while eating, you can enjoy a change in the dish's flavor profile.
+Miso Soup with Poached Egg is a dish that incorporates an egg into miso soup.
+By adding an egg during cooking, the rich flavor of the miso blends with the egg's mellow taste, creating a unique and comforting dish.
+Breaking the yolk while eating allows you to enjoy another layer of richness and flavor.

-For the best experience with miso soup, it's recommended to add miso at the end of the cooking process and avoid heating it afterward.
-This is because heating miso after adding it can result in a loss of its flavor and beneficial bacteria.
+To enjoy miso soup at its best, the key is to add the miso toward the end of cooking and avoid boiling it afterward.
+This is because heating miso after it has been added can diminish its flavor and beneficial bacteria.

-However, if you are concerned about breaking the poached eggs in the soup, you can dissolve the miso before adding the eggs.
-Since broken poached eggs can affect both the appearance and taste, prioritize ensuring that the eggs don't break during the cooking.
+However, if you are concerned about breaking the poached egg while cooking, it is fine to dissolve the miso before adding the egg.
+A broken poached egg can affect both the appearance and the flavor of the dish, so it is best to prioritize keeping the egg intact during cooking.

 Ingredients